Human vs Chimp Memory: Full Cognitive Comparison & Evolution Guide

 Procedural Memory

 Skill-based learning: Both species show strong procedural learning — skills acquired through repetition.
 Chimps use tools, crack nuts, and solve mechanical puzzles.
-Humans show greater refinement and long-term stabilization of complex procedures.
+Humans show greater refinement and long-term stabilization of complex procedures

-II.
 Neural Architecture Differences

 Human and chimp memory differences begin with the structure and wiring of their brains.